Arya-veysi/Arya-veysi/README.md

 ###

-<p align="left">👋 Just a normal guy who likes to design and build things.  <br>💻 Interested in computers, the web, and how things work behind the scenes.  <br>✨ I like the process of design, build, fail, and try again — it keeps things real.  <br>🎯 My projects tell the story better than words, so feel free to check them out.</p>
+<p align="center">👋 Just a normal guy who likes to design and build things.  <br>💻 Interested in computers, the web, and how things work behind the scenes.  <br>✨ I like the process of design, build, fail, and try again — it keeps things real.  <br>🎯 My projects tell the story better than words, so feel free to check them out.</p>

 ###